Tommy Morrison: Early career

-Morrison vs Mercer
+Morrison vs. Mercer

 Morrison was then given an opportunity to face fellow undefeated fighter Ray Mercer, the WBO title holder in a Pay Per View card held on October 18, 1991.
 The fight was a matchup between two undefeated, up-and-coming heavyweights.
-Initially, the bout was set to take place on August 9, but Morrison had to withdraw after suffering a deep cut while sparring.
-Mercer contemplated facing a substitute opponent, but it was announced the following week that fight would be rescheduled for October 18.
+The bout had been scheduled for August 9, but Morrison withdrew due to an injury.

 Morrison got off to a great start, outboxing a sluggish Mercer through the first three rounds en route to taking all three rounds on all three of the judge's scorecards.
 Mercer would end the fight only 28 seconds into the fifth round.
 With Morrison backed up into the corner, Mercer was able to land a 15–punch combination.
 Clearly hurt from the exchange, Morrison slumped against the ropes, but the referee allowed Mercer to land several more punishing blows to a now defenseless Morrison before finally ending the fight.
 Morrison suffered the first loss of his career, losing by 5th-round knockout.

-Career from 1991-1993
+Career from 1991–1993

 He had six wins in 1992, including fights with Art Tucker and Joe Hipp, who later became the first Native American to challenge for the world heavyweight title.
 In the Hipp fight, held June 19, 1992, Morrison was suffering from what was later discovered to be a broken hand and broken jaw, but rallied to score a knockout in the ninth round.

 WBO heavyweight champion

-Morrison vs Foreman
+Morrison vs. Foreman

 After two wins in 1993, including one over two-time world title challenger Carl "The Truth" Williams, Morrison found himself fighting for the WBO title again, against heavyweight boxing legend George Foreman.
 Though the bout was promoted as a match between two of boxing's hardest punchers, neither fighter scored a knockdown nor had their opponent in any real danger.
 Morrison chose to avoid brawling with Foreman and spent the fight boxing from long range.
 He was able to hit and move effectively in this manner.
 Morrison won the bout in a lopsided unanimous decision with two scores of 117–110 and one score of 118–109, which resulted in him becoming the new WBO Heavyweight champion in the process.